jdavis/rust-design-patterns/docs/_posts/2013-01-01-using-a-design-pattern.md

 After understanding it, if it doesn't actually solve your problem, you may have to go to the previous step of finding one that might solve it.

+Have a look at the [Adapter Design Pattern][adapter] to see what this looks like.

 ## Look at the Example